Kristina01111000/WordPressTheme/README.md

-		-> finding good pictures is going to be the hard part -> finish pages -> benefits needs work, nutrition needs work -> make head page -> bite sized bits of all the pages + links
+		-> finding good pictures is going to be the hard part -> finish pages -> benefits needs work, nutrition needs work -> make head page -> bite sized bits of all the pages + links -> waiting on inmotion support to move forward, will continue on with my stuff for now

 To do: